RADIOACTIVE IODINE THERAPY FOR HYPERTHYROID CATS

 Diagnostics before I131 treatment

-o The total T4 must be greater than 5 for consideration for I131 treatment.
+o The patient’s total T4 must be greater than 5 for consideration for I131 treatment.

-We currently partner with the internal medicine specialists at Austin Veterinary Emergency and Specialty Center (AVESC) to provide I131 treatment.
-Once we have received your patient’s information, AVESC will contact your client about setting up an appointment with one of the internists.
-During this appointment (with client as well as the patient), they will discuss with the owner pertinent information about the I131 treatment, possible outcomes, safety concerns and future monitoring.
+o Once we have received your patient’s information, Dr. Kunze or Dr. Lo will review the work-up information.
+When we have determined that your patient is eligible for I131 treatment, we (VDIT) will contact your client to set up a consultation appointment.
+We currently partner with the internal medicine specialists at Austin Veterinary Emergency and Specialty Center (AVESC) for I131 consultation appointments.
+The consultation appointment will be with one of the AVESC internal medicine specialists (Dr. Duffy or Dr. Moyle).
+During this appointment (with client as well as the patient), the AVESC internal medicine specialist will discuss pertinent information about the I131 treatment, possible outcomes, safety concerns and future monitoring.
 They will also conduct a physical exam of the patient.

-In some patients, further diagnostics (such as an echocardiogram or an abdominal ultrasound) may be necessary before treatment.
+o In some patients, further diagnostics (such as an echocardiogram or an abdominal ultrasound) may be necessary before treatment.
 In other patients, it may be appropriate to treat with methimazole prior to I131 treatment.
-This will be discussed on a case-by-case basis.
+This will be discussed on a case-by-case basis with the owners.

-The I131 treatment will be conducted at Austin Veterinary Emergency and Specialty Center (AVESC).
-The patient will stay in the hospital for a week (generally Tuesday to Saturday).
+o The I131 treatment will be conducted at Austin Veterinary Emergency and Specialty Center (AVESC).
+The patient will stay in the hospital for a week (generally Monday to Friday).
 No visiting will be allowed as the patient will be in isolation.

-Upon discharge, the patient will be excreting very low levels of radioactivity, and there are safety precautions that the owners will have to practice for 3 weeks after the patient is discharged (details will be discussed with the owner during the consult and upon discharge).
+o Upon discharge, the patient will be excreting very low levels of radioactivity, and there are safety precautions that the owners will have to practice for 3 weeks after the patient is discharged (details will be discussed with the owner during the consultation appointment and upon discharge).”

-We ask that a recheck T4 and renal panel be performed 1 month after treatment.
-Please forward results to firstname.lastname@example.org.
+o We ask that a recheck total T4 and renal panel be performed 1 month after treatment.
+Please forward results to email@example.com.

 INFORMATION FOR CLIENTS